Viloleal/vSNP/docs/setup.md

 Linux or macOS required.
 Minimum 4 cores, 8GB memory.

-Special instructions are provide if using the [Windows 10 Unbuntu app](https://usda-vs.github.io/vSNP/windows10.html).
+Special instructions are provide for the [Windows 10 Unbuntu app](https://usda-vs.github.io/vSNP/windows10.html).

 Script is written in Python 3 and must be ran using the conda build environment.
 Currently tested with Python 3.6.